 Solo women travelers can choose to get in the women’s section, the first and last car, they are usually less crowded and you can relax.

 When it comes to navigating the streets, Google Maps can be of great help in Tehran, too.
 You will find street names in English, bus and metro stops, names of places and restaurants.

 4. Try the local restaurants

 In Tehran, you will find plenty of fast food places.
 While they are also pretty much Iranian style, I suggest you prefer the local restaurants to have a taste of more traditional dishes.

 Some of the dishes to try?
 One of the endless kebabs, herb stew gormeh sabzi, tachin joojeh with saffron rice and chicken or, if you are a vegetarian, the eggplant-based mirza ghasemi.

 5. Is Tehran safe?

 Many tourists wonder if Tehran is a safe destination in Iran.
 As far as my experience goes, I’ve never had any problem.
-Last time I was there, I stayed alone in Khayyam Hotel for ten days and had no issues both inside the hotel and outside.
-Even if that was a pretty male-oriented area packed of shops of car spares.
+The last time I was there, I stayed alone in Khayyam Hotel for ten days and had no issues both inside the hotel and outside.
+Even if that was a pretty male-oriented area packed with shops of car spares.

 I took cabs by myself in Tehran both to go around the city and from and to the airport and again I had no safety issues.